cpske/ISP/git/index.md

 * Basics you should already know:
   - 2 ways to create a local git repo with a remote.
   - Concepts: local repo, remote, working copy, staging area ("index"), commit, HEAD.
+  - git repository as a graph (commits are nodes)
   - How to check status of a local repo.
   - How to add files to repo or update them.
   - How to rename, move, or delete files from a local repo.
   - Synchronize local repo with a remote repo.

+* common use scenarios
+  - view history of commits
+  - recover deleted or mangled file
+  - "undo" staging
+  - "undo" a commit
+  - see what has changed (diffs)
+  - checkout a particular commit or a particular file
+  - work with remotes - push, fetch, pull.
+How to add, change, and view remotes.

+* branching and tagging
+  - merge and conflict resolution

 * Review, if necessary:
   - Git covered in Programming 2: [Intro to Git](https://skeoop.github.io/git/intro-git) and [Github](https://skeoop.github.io/git/intro-github), [dumb slides](https://skeoop.github.io/git/)